 Two-step verification is an optional but highly recommended security feature that adds an extra layer of protection to your Dropbox account.
-Once enabled, Dropbox will require a six-digit security code in addition to your password whenever you sign in to Dropbox or link a new computer, phone, or tablet.
+Once enabled, Dropbox will require a six-digit security code or a security key in addition to your password whenever you sign in to Dropbox or link a new computer, phone, or tablet.

-Before enabling two-step verification, you'll receive a special 16-digit backup code.
+Before enabling two-step verification, you'll receive a special 8-digit backup code.
 It is very important that you write this key down and store it somewhere safe.
 If you ever lose your phone, or can't receive or generate a security code, you'll need one of these backup codes to access your Dropbox.
 Once a backup code is used, it can't be used again.

 Enable two-step verification